daniel-barbu/miniclip-8BallPool-trainer/README.md

 2. Open [`code.js`](https://raw.githubusercontent.com/daniel-barbu/8-Ball-Pool-trainer/master/code.js) and copy-paste the code to the console of the previously opened webpage, after the game loads.

 ### Known Issues
 1. You have to copy-paste the code to the console eveytime you want to play.
-It might be possible to use an add-on like [Tampermonkey](https://www.tampermonkey.net/) to automate this process.
+   It might be possible to use an extension/add-on like [Tampermonkey](https://www.tampermonkey.net/) to automate this process.

 ### Controls
 |                                   |          |